StarCpt/SE-Image-Converter/README.md

 # Image Converter++
-Supports 15-bit color with the "Mono Color" mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2174915662
+Supports 15-bit color with the "Mono Color" mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2174915662 Use 3-Bit mode if you don't have the mono color mod installed.

 Allows image and file drag & drop including from the web browser